DevelAngel/swayr/README.md

    Clicks can increase/decrease the volume or toggle the mute state.
 6. The `nmcli` module uses NetworkManager's `nmcli` command line tool to show the currently connected wifi and its signal strength.
+7. The `iwctl` module the `iwctl` command line tool to show the currently connected wifi and its signal strength.

 I guess there will be more modules in the future as time permits.